 The reference letter should not be a mere recitation of your good points.
 No one is perfect, and any attempt to paint you that way will trigger justified doubts in the mind of the reader.
-It is reasonable for the letter to point out that your record has some weakness, and then to point out how you have overcome the weakness.
-This converts the negative point into a positive one.
+It is reasonable for the letter to point out that your record has some weakness, and then to point out how you have addressed or overcome the weakness.
+This converts a potential negative point into a positive.